greg-raven/Uncommon-Sense/_posts/2020-10-23-gratitude-vs-entitlement.md

 tag: 'Dennis Prager'
 ---

-Capitalism teaches people to be grateful for what they’ve earned.
+Capitalism teaches people to be grateful for what they've earned.
 Socialism teaches people to be entitled to what others produced.
 Socialism makes people selfish.